kn0xyland/aws_nat_sphere/README.md

 # Usage Instructions:

 1. Clone Repo
+2. Ensure s3 bucket has been created to store your terraform state (set in versions.tf)
 2. Update the terraform.tfvars file with your customisations
 3. Run Terraform Plan and Apply
 4. WireGuard Client Configuration available under /home/admin/wg0-client.conf